 Above all, never miss an opportunity to improve service.
 Don’t promise it – except to the extent you’re finalizing a contract for services on retainer.
 Underpromise, so you can overdeliver.
 Wow them with service beyond their expectations.

 If you need help making yourself irreplaceable and priceless in the eyes of your clients, join Don Connelly for a full-day workshop.
 Watch this 2-minute video to learn how attending will help you grow your practice in a healthy and steady manner.

-Early bird discount available – as well as discount pricing for multiple Advisors attending from the same branch.
+Discount pricing available for multiple Advisors attending from the same branch.
 Need more info before committing?
 See event details here.